Economic Impact

 Including the ripple effects, the total economic impacts of international students are as follows:

 Hawaii hosted international students from all over the globe.
-Japan remains the top country of origin for Hawaii’s international students, followed by the South Korea and China.
+Japan remains the top country of origin for Hawaii’s international students, followed by the South Korea and Philippines.
 View the report.